 Three Square Meals

 Mercier Orchards Cafe offers breakfast and lunch – and both are delightful.
 But there is just something special about eating there early in the morning…right before a hike or adventure.
 The biscuits are stacked high, the pancakes are fluffy, and the bacon is on point.
-But oh – that apple butter!
+And oh – that apple butter!
 It keeps us coming back.
 Visiting on the weekend?
 Get the buffet to sample it all!

 Best “Soup & Sandwich” Combos

-Cantaberry is your go-to option for delicious, simple eats: Soup and Sandwich combos that keep you going all day.
+Cantaberry is your go-to option for delicious, simple eats: soup and sandwich combos that keep you going all day.
 Our pick is the Tomato Basil Soup with the Cantaberry Club.
 That tangy tomato dressing on the sandwich is the perfect complement to the soup.
 Ask for an extra slice of Swiss.

-Best Traditional Southern Eats
+Best Traditional Southern Style Eats

 Best Downtown Lunch

-Fightingtown Tavern is my go-to lunch location… with or without kiddos.
+Fightingtown Tavern is my go-to lunch location…with or without kiddos.
 The house-made pork rinds with sesame peanut sauce is something I dream about between visits.
 Everyone I know loves Fightingtown for their burgers..but I’ll be honest, the omg! salad is my staple.
 It is so amazing!
 But it’s also the vibe (and tunes) that keep us coming back.
 It just feels like home here.

 Best Cuban Food